Ryan Learning Center

 Whether you’re visiting as a family, as part of a school group, with friends, or on your own, there’s something in the RLC for you.
 Find out what you can do.

-Fall Programs for Families and Teens
+Spring Programs for Families and Teens

-Drop by the Ryan Learning Center this summer to explore collage, grid art, printmaking, and more.
+Drop by the Ryan Learning Center this spring to explore soap carving, jewelry making, papier-mâché, and more!

-Family Day
+Family Programs

-Make With Us
+Make with Us

 Families, teens, and visitors of all ages—you are invited to come by the Ryan Learning Center’s Art Exchange every day the museum is open to find creative activities and inspiration.
 Please note that the Art Exchange cannot accommodate visiting student, youth, or daycare groups.